 Ovarian cancer is the most lethal of gynecological malignancies among women with an overall five-year survival rate of 45%.
-This poor outcome is due in part to the lack of effective prevention and early detection strategies.
+Women dying within five years of diagnosis.
+This poor outcome is due in part to the lack of effective prevention and strategies.
 There were approximately 20,000 new cases of ovarian cancer in the U.S. in 2021 with an estimated 13,000 deaths.
-Mortality rates for ovarian cancer declined very little in the last 40 years due to the unavailability of detection tests and improved treatments.
-Most women with ovarian cancer are not diagnosed until Stages III or IV, when the disease has spread outside the pelvis to the abdomen and areas beyond, causing swelling and pain.
-The five-year survival rates for Stages III and IV are 39% and 17%, respectively.
+Rates for ovarian cancer declined very little in the last 40 years due to the unavailability of detection tests and improved treatments.
+Women with ovarian cancer are not diagnosed until Stages III or IV, when the disease has spread outside the pelvis to the areas beyond, causing swelling and pain.
+The five-year survival rates for Stages III and IV are 39% 41% and 17% 20%.
 First-line chemotherapy regimens are typically platinum-based combination therapies.
-Although this first line of treatment has an approximate 80% response rate, 55% to 75% of women will develop recurrent ovarian cancer within two years and ultimately will not respond to platinum therapy.
-Patients whose cancer recurs or progresses after initially responding to surgery and first-line chemotherapy have been divided into one of the two groups based on the time from completion of platinum therapy to disease recurrence or progression.
+Although this first line of treatment has an approximate 80% response rate respectively, there remains a need for a therapy that not only reduces the recurrence rate but also prevents it.
+About 50% of women will develop recurrent ovarian cancer within two years and ultimately will not respond to platinum therapy.
+This therapy meaningfully improves overall survival.
+Patients whose cancer recurs or progresses after initially responding to surgery and chemotherapy have been divided into one of the two groups based on the time from completion of platinum therapy to recurrence or progression.
 This time period is referred to as platinum-free interval.
-The platinum-sensitive group has a platinum-free interval of longer than six months.
+The platinum-sensitive group has an interval of longer than six months.
 This group generally responds to additional treatment with platinum-based therapies.
-The platinum-resistant group has a platinum-free interval of shorter than six months and is resistant to additional platinum-based treatments.
+The platinum-resistant group has a platinum-free interval of shorter than six months and is resistant to additional platinum-based therapies.
 Pegylated liposomal doxorubicin, topotecan, and bevacizumab are the only approved second-line therapies for platinum-resistant ovarian cancer.
-The overall response rate for these therapies is 10% to 20% with median overall survival ("OS") of 11 to 12 months.
+The overall response rate for these therapies is 10% to 20% with median overall survival ("OS") of 11 to 15 months.
 Additionally, 10% to 15% of ovarian cancer cases nationwide are a result of germline or somatic BRCA mutations.
-With cognizance of tumor genetics, practice has shifted to include targeted agents in ovarian cancer treatment.
+With the advancement of tumor genetics, practice has shifted to include targeted agents in ovarian cancer treatment.

 Poly (ADP-ribose) polymerase ("PARP") enzymes are responsible for detecting and repairing single-stranded and double-stranded DNA breaks during cell replication.
-BRCA1/2 mutations hinder the homologous recombination repair pathway, and tumor cells utilize PARP enzymes to repair DNA.
+BRCA1/2 mutations hinder the homologous recombination repair pathway, and tumor cells rely on PARP enzymes to repair DNA.
 For this reason, these tumors are particularly sensitive to the mechanism of PARP inhibitors.
-PARP inhibitors have expanded treatment options in ovarian cancer, but few treatment options are left for women who are not eligible to receive PARP inhibitors.
+PARP inhibitors have expanded treatment options in ovarian cancer, but few treatment options are left for women who are not eligible to receive them.

-Immunotherapy is an attractive, novel approach for the treatment of ovarian cancer particularly since ovarian cancers are considered immunogenic tumors.
-Interleukin-12 ("IL-12") is one of the most active cytokines for the induction of potent anti-cancer immunity acting through the induction of T-lymphocyte and natural killer cell proliferation.
+Immunotherapy is an attractive, novel approach for the treatment of ovarian cancer particularly since ovarian cancers are immunogenic tumors.
+Interleukin-12 ("IL-12") is one of the most active cytokines for the induction of potent anti-tumor activity, acting through the induction of T-lymphocyte and natural killer cell proliferation.
 The precedence for a therapeutic role of IL-12 in ovarian cancer is based on epidemiologic and preclinical data.